Definition of Implied Volatility

 - The reason for this lies in basic economic principles.
 As demand rises, the price of the product increases.
 Therefore, higher implied volatility depicts a higher premium for the options contracts.

 - Conversely, lower demand results in a lower price offered by market sentiments.
-Thus, lower IV depicts a reduced option premium.
+Thus, a lower IV depicts a reduced option premium.

 - Along with demand and supply, the time value of money is another factor that impacts volatility figures.
-The shorter the duration of the option contract, the lower the option premium, and thus the lower the implied volatility.
-The longer the duration of the option contract, the higher the option premium and thus, the higher the implied volatility.
+The shorter the duration of the option contract, the lower the option premium and, thus, the lower the implied volatility.
+The longer the duration of the option contract, the higher the option premium and, thus, the higher the implied volatility.
 The reason for this is simple: the amount of time affects the value of the option premium.

 Implied Volatility Indicator